Tana Toraja Regency

 Tana Toraja Regency (indonesian Kabupaten tana toraja toraja language tondok toraya) is a landlocked regency (kabupaten) of South Sulawesi Province of Indonesia, and home to the Toraja ethnic group.
-It covers an area of 2,054.30 km2 and had a population of 221,081 at the 2010 census and 280,794 at the 2020 census; the official estimate as at mid 2022 was 291,046 (comprising 150,655 males and 140,391 females), but the official figure for mid 2023 was a much reduced total of 257,901 (comprising 132,284 males and 125,617 females).
+It covers an area of 2,043.62 km2 and had a population of 221,081 at the 2010 census and 280,794 at the 2020 census; the official estimate as at mid 2022 was 291,046 (comprising 150,655 males and 140,391 females), but the total then fell and the official figure for mid 2025 was a much reduced total of 256,780 (comprising 131,603 males and 125,177 females).

 The local government seat is in the town of Makale, while the traditional center of Toraja culture is in Rantepao.
-Formerly, the Tana Toraja area covered a larger area, but on 24 June 2008 this was divided into two regencies, consisting of Tana Toraja with its capital at Makale and Toraja Utara (North Toraja) with its capital at Rantepao.
+Formerly, the Tana Toraja area covered a larger area, but on 24 June 2008 this was divided into two regencies, consisting of Tana Toraja in the west and south with its capital at Makale and Toraja Utara (North Toraja) in the north and east with its capital at Rantepao.

 The Tana Toraja boundary was determined by the Dutch East Indies government in 1909.
-In 1926, Tana Toraja was under the administration of the Bugis state, Luwu.
+In 1926, Tana Toraja was under the administration of the Bugis state of Luwu.
 The regentschap (or regency) status was given on 8 October 1946, the last regency given by the Dutch.
 Since 1984, Tana Toraja has been named as the second tourist destination after Bali by the Ministry of Tourism, Indonesia.
 Since then, hundreds of thousands of foreign visitors have visited this regency.
 In addition, numerous Western anthropologists have come to Tana Toraja to study the indigenous culture and people of Toraja.

 Christian mission in Tana Toraja Regency, Netherlands colonial period.